 However, there are some advantage to thinner copper cookware that most people overlook.
 A thinner copper pan heats up faster and its actually better for boiling water.
 Thickness also matter less when you bake food like in a Gratin.
 So even though 3mm thick copper cookware are desired by collectors, they arent necessarily the best.

 Mauviel M250C vs M250B a History of Handles

 Traditionally, French Copper Cookware comes with two type of handle, Brass and Cast Iron.
 Some claim that a Brass handle means that it is a consumer grade and that cast iron is meant for professional.
 In my experience, this is not true at all.
-I have many copper cookware with brass handle which are thicker than 3mm.
-Those are usually made and designed for Hotels and Restaurants.
+I have copper cookware with brass and cast iron handle that are thicker than 3mm.
+These were cookware that was used in Grand Hotels in France.

-With Mauviel M250c line of coookware, Mauviel seems to have given the M250C all the benefit of a modern stainless steel handle while maintaining the cast iron look.
-It looks like the handle on the M250C gets its black color from electroplating.
-However, after a while, the black coloring on the handle wears out.
+The handle Mauviel M250c uses a stainless steel electroplated black handle.
+This makes it looks like its cast iron when its not.
+While this may sound good in theory, the execution was pretty poor.
+After a while, the black coloring on the handle wears out.
 What is interesting is that beneath the black color, the handle is actually gold color.
-I do not know if this was intentional but it is definitely a very interesting find.
+I do not know if this was intentional but it is definitely unexpected.
 Overtime, you will get a a black and gold patina color.

 The M250b looks just like a traditional brass handle.
 It shares the shame shape but the logo is different.
 On the m250b, its just a round M and the m250c it has Mauviel 1830 engraved onto it.